 Following the conclusion of a transaction or case on behalf of a client, the Firm will retain the client’s file of papers for a minimum period of 3 years and thereafter for such period as the Firm, in its absolute discretion, shall deem to be appropriate

-The Firm provides a safe custody and storage service for clients’ Wills, Deed and other securities and there will be a charge for the work carried out in dealing with the same.
-The Firm provides a safe custody and storage service for clients’ Wills, Deed and other securities and there will be a charge for the work carried out in dealing with the same
+The Firm provides a safe custody and storage service for clients’ Wills, Deeds and other securities and will charge for the work carried out in dealing with the same.

 - Anti-money Laundering

 In order to enable us to satisfy our obligations under these Regulations and related legislation, it will almost always be necessary to supply appropriate proof of identity before we are able to act or continue to act for you or for any principal whom you may represent.
 We will also not be able to receive any funds from, or pay any funds to, you or on your behalf unless all necessary identification and other procedures have been satisfied for the purposes of the Regulations.

 We may use electronic identification service providers to confirm your identity, and that of any beneficial owners.

 For individuals and unincorporated partnerships, proof of identity will usually be a current valid passport, driving licence, recognised identity card or equivalent showing your name, date of birth and photograph, together with a current utility bill or equivalent confirming your address